★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-London Stock Exchange Group plc (LSEG) is a global financial markets infrastructure and data provider spanning data & analytics, index benchmarks, risk intelligence, trading venues and post-trade clearing.
+London Stock Exchange Group plc (LSEG) is a global financial markets infrastructure and data provider spanning Data & Analytics, FTSE Russell, Risk Intelligence, and Markets, the 2025 reporting division that combines the former Capital Markets and Post Trade businesses.
 Its moats are primarily workflow and switching costs in data products, benchmark de facto standard dynamics in indices, and strong network + regulatory moats in clearing and market infrastructure.
-The business is diversified across the trade lifecycle, but faces competitive pressure in data/workflows and regulatory/geopolitical risk around clearing location policy.
+The 2025 mix shows Markets as the largest adjusted-profit contributor after the reporting change, while Data & Analytics remains the largest income segment.
+Key risks are competitive pressure in data/workflows, routeable-liquidity pressure in venues, and regulatory/geopolitical risk around clearing location policy.

 Primary segment